rousan/belofte.js/README.md

 ##### `runAsync()`

-Runs the given task asynchronously i.e. push the specified task to `EventQueuej`
+Runs the given task asynchronously i.e. push the specified task to `EventQueue`.

 The syntax is: